-Moving to Kalispell, Montana wasn’t just for retirement reasons, or because Rebel Retiree and I wanted to move to a walkable town.
+Moving to Kalispell, Montana wasn’t only for retirement reasons, or because Rebel Retiree and I wanted to move to a walkable town.
 It was to realize a long-held dream.

-However, this delightful little town located in the Rocky Mountains is ideal for walkable living.
+However, the delightful little town located in the Rocky Mountains is ideal for walkable living.

 While the walking hasn’t been exclusive, for years our visits to the library, shopping, museums, and entertainment venues were done on foot.

-When most everything you want to do is within walking distance, it becomes a lifestyle with abundant benefits, including health and convenience.
+When almost everything you want to do is within walking distance, it becomes a lifestyle with abundant benefits, including health and convenience.